rqi14/PacketFence-Cert-DNS-Challenge/README.md

 If you encounter any errors, try to remove the folder `rm -R /opt/certbot-dns-aliyun` and execute the script again.

 The script comes with the following options:

-  --force-config-packetfence  Force PacketFence configuration (copying certs and restarting
+  --force-config-packetfence  Force PacketFence configuration (copying certs and restarting services) even if the certificate does not need renewal.

-                                services) even if the certificate does not need renewal.
+  --force-renewal             Force Certbot to attempt renewal even if the certificate is not nearing expiration.

   -h, --help                  Display this help message and exit.